kubeflow/website/content/docs/other-guides/accessing-uis.md

     http://localhost:8080/
     ```

-  * This will only work if you haven't enabled GCP's basic authentication or
+  * Port-forwarding will not work if you're using basic authentication with GCP.
-    Cloud IAP authentication protocols.
-If
-    authentication is enabled, requests will be rejected
-    because you are not connecting over HTTPS with proper credentials.

   * Depending on how you've configured Kubeflow, not all UIs work behind
     port-forwarding to the reverse proxy.